-(1) "County community mental health board of residence" means the mental health board that is responsible for referring and/or paying for the client's treatment.
+(1) "County community board of residence" means the board that is responsible for referring or paying for the client's treatment.

-(2) "Incident" means an event that poses a danger to the health and safety of clients and/or staff and visitors of the agency, and is not consistent with routine care of persons served or routine operation of the agency.
+(3) "Incident" means an event that poses a danger to the health and safety of clients or staff and visitors of the provider, and is not consistent with routine care of persons served or routine operation of the provider.

-(3) "Reportable Incident" means an incident that must be submitted to the department, including an incident that must then be forwarded by the department to the Ohio legal rights service pursuant to section 5123.604 of the Revised Code.
-As referenced in division (C) of section 5119.611 of the Revised Code, "Major Unusual Incident" has the same meaning as "Reportable Incident."
+(4) "Reportable Incident" means an incident that must be submitted to the department.
+As referenced in division (E) of section 5119.36 of the Revised Code, "Major Unusual Incident" has the same meaning as "Reportable Incident."

-(C) The agency shall develop an incident reporting system to include a mechanism for the review and analysis of all reportable incidents such that clinical and administrative activities are undertaken to identify, evaluate, and reduce risk to clients, staff, and visitors.
-The agency shall identify in policy other incidents to be reviewed and analyzed.
+(C) The provider shall develop an incident reporting system to include a mechanism for the review and analysis of all reportable incidents such that clinical and administrative activities are undertaken to identify, evaluate, and reduce risk to clients, staff, and visitors.
+The provider shall identify in policy other incidents to be reviewed and analyzed.

-(1) An incident report shall be submitted in written form to the agency's executive director or designee within twenty-four hours of discovery of a reportable incident.
+(1) An incident report shall be submitted in written form to the provider's executive director or designee within twenty-four hours of discovery of a reportable incident.

-(3) The agency shall maintain an ongoing log of its reportable incidents for departmental review.
+(3) The provider shall maintain an ongoing log of its reportable incidents for departmental review.